 100% by road

-If you’re staying near a BTS (Skytrain) or MRT (subway) station, you can use public transport to get closer to the area and then take a short taxi ride to complete your journey.
-However, since Wat Arun is on the Thonburi side of the river, there’s no direct BTS or MRT connection right to the temple.
+If you’re near a BTS or MRT station, taking the train to a closer point and then grabbing a short taxi ride is a smarter, cheaper approach.
+However, because Wat Arun is on the Thonburi side of the river, there’s no direct rail connection to the temple.

 50% by road and 50% by boat